OpenXiangShan/nexus-am/am/arch/mips32-minimal/README.md

-# MIPS32-NPC
+# MIPS32-Minimal

-AbstractMachine implementation for NJU-Personal-Computer (NPC).

-## Memory Mappings

-XXX - XXX: XXX
+Minimal AM for testing a CPU implementation